-Figs. 5(a) and 5(b) show the FRF comparisons for both the PCB without and with the heating pad.
-The agreement of FRFs between FEA and EMA is very good up to 1000 Hz, though there is a little discrepancy at high frequency range.
+The PCB without thermal effects in fixed boundary is first studied.
+Figures 5(a) and 5(b) show the FRF comparisons for both the PCB without and with the heating pad.
+The agreement of FRFs between FEA and EMA is very good up to 1000Hz, though there is a little discrepancy at high frequency range.
+The natural frequencies and mode shapes comparisons are omitted for brevity.
 At this stage, the boundary spring constants can be calibrated for the FE model of fixed conditions.